Understanding Coronavirus COVID-19 and It’s Impact

 • Keep up to date with travel advisories and information from your government when moving around your own country or travelling overseas

-• Check advice when you return to your own country regarding precautions you should take if you have been to an area where cases of COVID-19 are considered high
+• Check advice when you return to your own country regarding precautions you should take if you have been to an area where cases of COVID are considered high

-• If at any time you feel unwell with mild flu-like symptoms it is important to stay at home for 10 days.
-The UK Government has published a stay-at-home document with advice.
+• If at any time you feel unwell with mild flu-like symptoms it is important to stay at home.
 For more severe symptoms a person in the UK should call NHS 111 for advice

-• Vulnerable people should follow advice to prevent COVID-19
+• Vulnerable people should follow advice to prevent COVID and ensure they have received the COVID vaccination where suitable.

 • You should also be remember that if you try to take a flight and are suffering from a respiratory problem you could be refused access to the flight – if you have an existing condition make sure you have a letter from your doctor!